Robben's rightful heir: Gnabry seals superstar status as Bayern march on | Goal.com

 Serge Gnabry had started ahead of Robben under Niko Kovac in 2018-19, yet Karl-Heinz Rummenigge was giving interviews claiming he believed Manchester City's Leroy Sane "would be the successor of Arjen Robben and Franck Ribery."

-Sane finally signed for Bayernt this summer, but while he was watching from the sidelines in Manchester over the course of the 2019-20 campaign, Gnabry was busy becoming the rightful heir to Robben.
+Sane finally signed for Bayern this summer, but while he was watching from the sidelines in Manchester over the course of the 2019-20 campaign, Gnabry was busy becoming the rightful heir to Robben.

 Robert Lewandowski went into the game leading this year's Champions League top scorer race with 14 goals, but scuffed a brilliant chance for another, allowing Gnabry to react fastest to ensure the ball crossed the line.